I originally wanted to show a few

 Once I'd reached the motorway I just rode in the tyre tracks of the vehicles in front, keeping to an even low speed with the rest of the traffic (I think I stayed in third gear).
 On the way home it started snowing again.
 By this time the roads had been gritted, but I had to keep wiping snow off my visor with the regularity of a windscreen wiper!

 When I pulled in to the driveway at home, I discovered that the snow had built up on the front of the bike to a depth of about a foot, with a hole in the middle where the heat from the headlight beam had melted it!
 I wish now I'd taken a photo but at the time all I wanted to do was get indoors where it was warm.

 Although a 600cc motorcycle is perfectly fine for commuting, I had always wanted a really big bike.
 Having seen several Police officers riding around on their Honda Pan European ST1100's, the design struck me as having an elegant simplicity - the bike just looked "right".
 So as the Yamaha started to get a bit tired, I decided to sell it and buy an ST1100.
 I bought the Pan and then sold the Diversion on Ebay.

 As I've mentioned previously, I could not find a single website about the ST1100 which had all the information I was looking for, so I decided to create the site myself.
-And the company I selected to help me build the site was SBI!

 My other websites can be found here: